TheNewTimeGamer/brainfuck/README.md

 The most notable of which is an EOF-operator.

-Thats why this last bit is not used, just in case somebody wants to compress a brainfuck program which had more than 8 operators.
+Thats why this last bit is not used, just in case somebody wants to compress a brainfuck program which has more than 8 operators.